esccode/esccode.github.io/_posts/2023-05-14-eng-grammar.md

 - I had gome to school.

 ### Past Continuous

 An action that happened at a specific moment in the past.

-- I was going to school.
+- I was going to school
--

 ### Past Perfect Continuous

 An action that happened before a certain time in the past.